emk/resource_monitor/README.md

 println!("  available: {}", res.available().unwrap());
 ```

+**TODO:** For most allocators, this crate will only show you a high-water
+mark, and not the currently available RAM.
+I'm looking at how to hook it
+into the `jemalloc` stats interface so I can report combined available
+system and allocator RAM.

 Patches to add new resource types and new kinds of limits (`getrlimit`,
 etc.) are very much welcome!
 In particular, if submitting a PR, please
 be careful to explain how the different kinds of OS limits interact, and